 NOTE: When changing the parameters of a run file from the Status Menu, you must select /Save File/ in order for the pump to remember your changes for future runs.
-However, the pump will use your changes until the next time the file is initialized (either by pressing [RUN] if the pump is stopped, or by selecting /FILES/, /Load/), regardless of whether the file has been saved.
+The pump will, however, use your changes until the next time the file is re-initialized, regardless of whether the file has been saved.
 Editing a run file from the Status Menu is discussed in more detail later.